-Anyone you’ve ever seen wearing a higher-ranked belt has certainly experienced the hard times.
-If everyone quit the moment it gets hard, then no one would earn a black belt.
-The same is true about any sport or great achievement.
-Of course it’s going to be hard at times!
-I doubt anyone who conquered Mount Everest said it was easy, but always worth it.
-If martial arts were easy, we would learn nothing from the journey and practice would lack the opportunity it provides to grow as a person.
+Anyone you’ve ever seen wearing a higher-ranked belt has undoubtedly experienced the hard times.
+If everyone quit the moment it gets hard, then no one would learn how to face challenges.
+The same is true about any sport or significant achievement.
+Of course, it’s going to be hard at times!
+I doubt anyone who conquered Mount Everest said it was easy but always worth it.
+If martial arts were easy, we would learn nothing from the journey, and practice would lack the opportunity to grow as a person.

 Challenge, change, excel.
 Train hard, OSU!